aivarsk/aivarsk.github.io/_posts/2025-12-07-tigerbeetle-blob-storage.md

             timestamp_min += 1
 ```

-All that put together, I performed tests on some of the most valuable files I did not want to ever looose:
+All that put together, I performed tests on some of the most valuable files I did not want to ever loose:

 ```bash